jyotiska/minni/README.md

 # minni
-A minimal static site generator
+A minimal static site generator that powers [https://jyotiska.github.io/blog/]

 ### How to use